philh1962/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M04Lab01_Power_Automate.md

 # Exercise #2: Create Security Sweep flow

-**Objective:** In this exercise, you will create a Power Automate flow that implements the requirement.
-A security sweep needs to be performed every 15 minutes, and security should be notified if any of the visitors overstayed their scheduled time.
+**Objective:** In order to meet the second requirement,  in this exercise you will create a Power Automate flow that performs a security sweep every 15 minutes, and notifies security if any visitors overstay their scheduled time.

 ## Task #1: Create flow to retrieve records